As fitness pros, it’s easy to assume that you know why every person walks through your doors on January 1 - fat loss and 6-pack abs.

 • Key characteristics: flexible, empathetic, original and enthusiastic

-Become a great trainer in 2016 by discovering how you’re wired to train, and appreciate the uniqueness in the clients you serve.
+Become a great trainer by discovering how you’re wired to train, and appreciate the uniqueness in the clients you serve.

 So, how are you wired to train?
 It all begins with self-awareness.